HEALTHCARE COST & UTILIZATION PROJECT

 The NASS is limited to encounters with at least one in-scope ambulatory surgery on the record, performed at hospital-owned facilities.
 In-scope ambulatory surgeries are defined as therapeutic procedures that require the use of an operating room, penetrate or break the skin, and involve regional anesthesia, general anesthesia, or sedation to control pain.
 These surgeries are identified by CPT-coded procedures on the billing record, and are categorized as narrow in the HCUP Surgery Flag Software.
 They also belong to a subset of Clinical Classifications Software (CCS) for Services and Procedures procedure groups with a relatively high volume or aggregate total facility charge, and evidence of reliable reporting from SASD hospitals.
 For additional information, see the Introduction to the NASS document on the NASS Database Documentation page.

-Note that although encounters are limited to those with at least one in-scope ambulatory surgery on the record, the NASS Supplemental File provides information on other surgical and nonsurgerical procedures performed during these encounters.
+Note that although encounters are limited to those with at least one in-scope ambulatory surgery on the record, the NASS Supplemental File provides information on other surgical and nonsurgical procedures performed during these encounters.

 • Can I use the NASS for longitudinal analysis?

 The NASS can be used for longitudinal analysis.
 However, users should be aware of changes that have occurred to the NASS design over time.
-First, procedures considered in-scope can change year to year.
+First, procedures considered in-scope can change from year to year.
 Second, the 2016-2018 NASS undercounted certain emergent surgeries.
 Last, the NASS universe was modified to include specialty hospitals in data year 2019.
 Additional information on these changes is available in Section 4.8 of the NASS Introduction.

 • Are all procedure codes included in the NASS?